powerslacker/slacker/content/archives/christian-standard-bible-vs.king-james-version.md

 ### Mark 16

 This chapter is omitted in it's entirety.
-This is common in modern bibles as some translators hold the opinion
+This is common in modern bibles, but an omission nonetheless.

 * John 7:53
 * Mark 13:14